fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * The blowing in the Trumpet by the Angel Israfil, upon which everyone will faint except as Allah wills (Sahih Muslim, Book 041: 7023)
 * The second blowing in the Trumpet, upon which everyone will be resurrected (Sahih Muslim, Book 041: 7023)

-There is a hadith that prophet Muhammad ﷺ    said, If you encounter the beginning of Al Qiyamah while planting a palm seed, continue planting the seed.
+There is a hadith that prophet Muhammad ﷺ    said, "If you encounter the beginning of Al Qiyamah while planting a palm seed, continue planting the seed".

 </details><details><summary>